usnistgov/nccoe-mdl-project-static-website/source/criteria.rst

-Draft CIP/KYC Use Case Requirements
+Draft CIP/KYC Use Case Criteria
 ====================================

-Through discussion with our project collaborators, the project team has developed a set of functional and non-functional technical requirements as the basis for our demonstration.
-These requirements have been gathered from sources including best practices, banking regulatory requirements, and other guidance.
-We are publishing these requirements for early feedback from our community of interest.
+Through discussion with our project collaborators, the project team has developed a set of functional and non-functional technical criteria as the basis for our demonstration.
+These criteria have been gathered from sources including best practices, banking regulatory requirements, and other guidance.
+We are publishing these criteria for early feedback from our community of interest.

-The demonstration requirements in the table below can be filtered in a few ways:
+The demonstration criteria in the table below can be filtered in a few ways:

-1. Grouped by the notional architecture component the requirement applies to,
+1. Grouped by the notional architecture component the criteria applies to,
-2. Grouped by the requirements source where the requirement was derived from, or
+2. Grouped by the criteria source where the criteria was derived from, or
-3. Grouped by usability requirements, which is a focus area for the demonstration that spans web and mobile interfaces.
+3. Grouped by usability criteria, which is a focus area for the demonstration that spans web and mobile interfaces.

-By default, all requirements are displayed with their applicable labels in the third column.
+By default, all criteria are displayed with their applicable labels in the third column.

 .. raw:: html